Presenting with confidence

 It’s easy, right?
 Just stand up there and picture all your audience naked.
 There, done; you now have presenting confidence.
 Article over.

-Unfortunately that is the worst bit of advice that we have ever received, and only served to make me feel a bit sick when presenting to a board of very old men.
+Unfortunately, that is the worst bit of advice anyone could receive, particularly if you're presenting to a board of very old men.

 Confidence is the knowledge that you definitely aren’t going to fail.
 That’s an easy thing to write, but a very hard thing to actually believe.
 In truth, even the most experienced presenter will feel nerves and apprehension when standing up to speak.
 But that experience will have taught them how to fake it: how to appear totally confident and relaxed.
 After all, confidence is infectious, and if you appear confident while presenting, your audience will feel that, too.